jphaugla/redisEnterpriseVault/README.md

 ```bash
 cd $GIT_RE_K8S
 ```
-* Follow [Redis Enterprise k8s installation instructions](https://github.com/RedisLabs/redis-enterprise-k8s-docs#installation) all the way through to step 4.
-Use the demo namespace as instructed.
-The remaining steps (steps 5 and 6) from these instructions are not needed
+* Follow [Redis Enterprise k8s installation instructions](https://docs.redis.com/latest/kubernetes/deployment/quick-start/) using *demo* as the namespace.
+Stop before the step to *Enable the Admission Controller".
+This step is not needed
-* Skip Step 5, the admission controller steps are not needed and neither are the webhook instructions
-* Don't do Step 6 as the databases for this github are in the k8s subdirectory of this github

 ### Create redis enterprise databases
 * Create two redis enterprise databases.
 The first database is the Target database for redis connect and the second stores meta-data for redis-connect